nestordemeure/friedrich/readme.md

 - add function to make prediction on single sample
 - encode expected output type in GP type ? or default to vector ?
+- add asserts to insure that inputs are correct